Princess Carolina de Bourbon de Parme

-Princess Maria Carolina Christina of Bourbon-Parma, Marchioness of Sala (born 23 June 1974), is the fourth and youngest child of Princess Irene of the Netherlands and Carlos Hugo, Duke of Parma.
+Princess Carolina of Bourbon-Parma, Marchioness of Sala (born 23 June 1974), is the fourth and youngest child of Princess Irene of the Netherlands and Carlos Hugo, Duke of Parma.
 She is a member of the House of Bourbon-Parma as well an extended member of the Dutch royal family.
 Per a 1996 royal decree issued by Queen Beatrix, she is entitled to the style and title Her Royal Highness Princess Maria Carolina de Bourbon de Parme in The Netherlands as a member of the extended royal family.

 Early life

 Princess Carolina was born at 23 June 1974 in Nijmegen.
 She has two older brothers, Prince Carlos, the head of the House of Bourbon-Parma, and Prince Jaime.
 She also has one older sister, Princess Margarita.
 She was baptised at the Castle of Lignières in France with Prince Claus of the Netherlands, Princess Christina of the Netherlands and Princess Marie des Neiges of Bourbon-Parma as her godparents.

 In 1981, when she was six, her parents decided to divorce.
 She moved together with her mother and her brothers and sister to Soest, Netherlands, nearby the then residence of her grandparents the former Queen of the Netherlands Queen Juliana of the Netherlands and Prince Bernhard of Lippe-Biesterfeld.
 Later on they lived for a while in a villa at Wijk bij Duurstede.